IRS Letter 1058 Final Notice of Intent to Levy

 If you’ve received IRS Letter 1058, you’re not alone — but you are officially out of time.

-This guide explains exactly what Letter 1058 means, what you need to do (within 30 days), and how Orange County taxpayers can stop a levy before it starts.
+This guide explains exactly what Letter 1058 means, what you need to do (within 30 days), and how Orange County taxpayers can arrange payments before enforcement begins.

 🧾 What Is IRS Letter 1058?